General Motors ignition switch recalls: Initial and subsequent recalls

+Most of these recalls were from Chevrolet, with a total of 1.4 million cars, and Cadillac, with a total of over 2 million cars, and the rest of the recalls branched from the smaller brands.

 On June 16, 2014, GM announced they were recalling 3.4 million more cars, all of which were produced from 2000 to 2004.
 They also announced that they intended to replace the cars' keys, because if they did not, the ignition switches could rotate, causing the car's engines to shut off, disabling power steering.

 On June 30, 2014, GM announced they were going to recall 8.45 million additional cars, almost all of which were being recalled for defective ignition switches.
 This announcement brought the total number of recalled cars in North America to about 29 million.
 In November 2014 emails surfaced that showed GM ordered a half-million replacement ignition switches nearly two months before ordering a recall.